 If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 In most cases, you can hold silverfish responsible for the damage.
 These are tiny insects that eat through old documents and images, and we know how annoying it can be.
-We were very disappointed with the damage that they caused, and hence, decided to look into the matter.
+We were very disappointed with the damage they caused, so we decided to look into the matter.

 After studying in detail about the insect, we decided to write a comprehensive guide about it.
 Here you will find information about the damage caused by silverfish and how to prevent them from causing it.
 We hope it’ll help you control the spread of silverfish to a certain level.